 Had Liverpool made an example of their charging fans instead of looking to Chelsea fans and the standard of the stadium, offering up an apology and taking on full responsibility, maybe the way rival fans viewed Heysel would have been different.
 However, when Liverpool and Juventus met twenty years later in the same competition, it was clear how wronged the Juve fans felt by Liverpool’s reaction at the time of the tragedy.

 Liverpool presented a banner of ‘friendship’ to the Italian club, which listed the names of the 39 Juve supporters that died at Heysel.
-This was met with jeers and whistles, the away support turning their backs on Liverpool’s gesture.
+This was met with jeers and whistles, the away support turning their backs on Liverpool’s gesture and sticking their middle fingers up.

 In the return leg, trouble broke out, with fans of both sides throwing missiles at each other.
 Juventus fans held up banners to remind the Liverpool fans of what they’d done, ensuring they knew there was never going to be ‘friendship’ between these clubs.